 An easier method of cold smoking requires that you have an empty tin can, a new soldering iron and a few smoker pellets.
 Pellets are placed in the can, the soldering iron is inserted then plugged in.
 See how it works in the following video presentation.

-I placed about one-half cup of pellets in the can, and it produced smoke for a half hour.
+I placed about one-half cup of apple wood pellets in the can, and it produced smoke for a half hour.
 There were unburned pellets remaining, so it could have gone longer.

 The temperature inside the grill went from 35 degrees Fahrenheit (the outdoor temperature) up to about 60 degrees after one-half hour, which is perfect for cold smoking.
 I put the tarp over the grill to help keep the smoke in, since it was a windy day.